mathieugagne/shoe-store/README.md

 ### Start listening on each event

-You can listen and react on each event using a WebSocket client.
+Listen and react on each event using a WebSocket client.

 Various implementations are at your disposal.
 Whatever floats your boat.

 They all work the same way.
 Provide a method or a block to be executed whenever a new event occurs.

+Here are two examples for our favorite languages:

 #### Javascript